sgtpepperpt/apdcDB/server/README.md

 * ~~[TPM-Emulator](https://github.com/PeterHuewe/tpm-emulator)~~ _Note:_ Due to issues with the Docker deployment, we've deprecated this library in favour of IBM's.
 However, installation scripts and tips on TPM-Emulator's usage are included if you're interested.

 For the **CBIR Server** you will need the to download OpenCV 3.0.0 and extract it to _./libs/cbir/opencv-3.0.0_.
 You can find it on [OpenCV's official website](http://opencv.org/downloads.html).
+You don't need to compile it, that's dealt by the installation scripts.
+If you have an error with _AVCodecID_, check (http://stackoverflow.com/questions/31663498/opencv-3-0-0-make-error-with-ffmpeg).